Last Updated 27 February 2021 at 15.30 GMT (Updates so far since commenced on 5 May 2020: 539)

 In Oregon an announcement of eased restrictions in early May meant

 Timberline Lodge & Ski Area in Oregon re-opened on Friday, 15th May.
-Operating the longest season in North America, Timberline usually stays open to late summer and has said it will stay open to September 7th this year.
+Operating the longest season in North America, Timberline usually stays open to late summer and initially said it would stay open to September 7th this year.

-Currently Timberline is the only US resort open, although the US ski team and other private groups are reported to have been raining on snow at Copper Mountain in Colorado.
+For July and August Timberline was the only US resort open, although the US ski team and other private groups were reported to have been training on snow at Copper Mountain in Colorado until mid-August.

 In terms of other US ski areas that are usually open in late spring and in some cases early summer:

 Mt Bachelor, a second Oregon resort, also re-opened, from May 16th, but only for 9 days to the 24th May, and only for season pass holders.
 Both areas sold out of lift tickets for re-opening day very fast.

 In Vermont, although re-starting its summer mountain operations, Killington decided ‘on balance’ not to re-open for late-May snowsports on its Superstar trail, although the snow is there and it would usually open to the end of the month in a normal season.

 In Minnesota Wild Mountain ski area groomed some of is remaining snow and installed rails and other features to create a hike-up terrain park which it opened on the afternoon of May 9th, charging $10 for access or free to season-pass holders.